Best Nikon Z lenses

 |

-For 2250€, we have a high-end lens a little less expensive than from the competitors Sony or Canon, although we remain at a very high price.
-Especially since the Z-mount competition is more and more difficult, even if this competition comes from Nikon itself with the following lenses.
+At around €2,250, this is a high-end lens that is slightly less expensive than competing Sony or Canon options, although we remain at a very high price.
+Especially since the Z mount competition is more and more difficult, even if this competition comes from Nikon itself with the following lenses.

 Nikon Z 24-70mm f/4 S